 to accrue seniority; and

 to receive at minimum, the salary and benefits established by the local collective bargaining agreement.
 Consistent with M.G.L. c.
-71, § 89, Horace Mann charter school employees will be exempt from all union and school committee work rules to the extent provided by their charter and the Memorandum of Understanding with the local district or collective bargaining unit or as voted by teachers as defined in M.G.L. c.
+71, § 89, Horace Mann charter school employees will be exempt from all agreed-upon provisions of the collective bargaining agreement and school committee policies to the extent provided by their charter and the Memorandum of Understanding with the local district or collective bargaining unit or as voted by teachers as defined in M.G.L. c.
 71, § 89.

 Applications for Horace Mann charter schools shall describe in the charter school application: